EffectOrientedProgramming/book/Chapters/04_Initialization.md

 TODO: Do `ZIO.service` calls have to be called within a ZLayer construction?
 ```

-The main program starts out looking identical to the previous example: we just need a service that provides us with `Bread`:
+The main program starts out looking identical to the previous example: we just need a service that provides `Bread`:

 ```scala 3 mdoc:runzio
 import zio.*